The truth behind six Andre the Giant legends

-During a segment on the WWE Classics on Demand series, “Legends of Wrestling,” the late Mike Graham said the giant once drank 156 beers in one sitting — an unbelievable boast that fellow panelists Dusty Rhodes and Michaels Hayes quickly backed up.
-Journalist Bill Apter relayed a similar story to WWE Classics about Andre downing more than 125 beers while drinking with Harley Race in New Orleans.
+During a segment on the series, “Legends of Wrestling,” the late Mike Graham said the giant once drank 156 beers in one sitting — an unbelievable boast that fellow panelists Dusty Rhodes and Michaels Hayes quickly backed up.
+Journalist Bill Apter relayed a similar story to WWE.com about Andre downing more than 125 beers while drinking with Harley Race in New Orleans.

 While it’s hard to substantiate any of the wild numbers that are thrown around, Andre's close friend Tim White confirmed that the giant was more than capable of putting down enough suds and grub to feed a frat house.
 Still, it wasn’t typical behavior for Andre.

 “He could drink an airplane dry before it got to takeoff,” White told WWE.com.
 “He’d go into a restaurant and eat 12 steaks and 15 lobsters.
 He didn’t do that often, but if he felt like putting on a show and having some laughs, he’d go ahead and do that.”

 Be grateful you were never stuck with “The Eighth Wonder of the World’s” bar tab, because this legend is TRUE.

 True or false?
 Jerry “The King” Lawler pinned Andre the Giant.